NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Work-With-Hyperspectral-Data-In-R/Work-With-Hyperspectral-Data-In-R.md

 hyperspectral) rasters.

 <div id="ds-dataTip" markdown="1">

 <i class="fa fa-star"></i>**Data Tip - HDF5 Structure:** Note that the structure
 of individual HDF5 files may vary depending on who produced the data.
-In this case, the Wavelength and reflectance data within the file are both datasets.
+In this case, the Wavelength and reflectance data within the file are both h5 warndatasets.
 However, the spatial information is contained within a group.
-Data downloaded from another organization like NASA, may look different.
-This is why it's important to explore the data before diving into using it!
+Data downloaded from another organization (like NASA) may look different.
+This is why it's important to explore the data as a first step!

 </div>

 We can use the `h5readAttributes()` function to read and extract metadata from the